ecmwf/ecflow/Doc/sphinx-examples/glossary.rst

            These directives take part in :term:`variable substitution`.

-           If the micro characters are not paired (i.e uneven) then :term:`variable substitution` can not take place hence an error message is issued.
+           If the micro characters are not paired (i.e uneven) then :term:`variable substitution` cannot take place hence an error message is issued.

            ::